Dual Enrollment

 2. Secure the approval of the counselor to allow them to register for courses to be considered for dual credit.

-3. Complete the application indicating non-degree seeking status on application.
+3. Complete the online application indicating non-degree seeking status on the application.

 It is important to note that a senior who is taking a dual credit course in the spring of senior year will not have the course grade applied to the calculation of valedictorian or salutatorian status at the high school.